top of page

 Current Amendments being considered

-We were told that these amendments are just the beginning and we are looking forward to working with our County Council and local officials to protect the interests of our community.
+We were told that these amendments are just the beginning and there are further amendments that are being considered.
+We are looking forward to working with our County Council and local officials to protect the interests of our community.

 Here are some documents